MHCommunity/mousehunt-improved/docs/data-exporters.md

 - Scoreboard Rankings (Friends)
 - Scoreboard Rankings (Weekly, Friends)
 - Journal Entries
+- Journal Logs (when the Journal Progress Log Tracker has saved logs)
 - Favorite Setups

 If you have [MH - Rank-up Forecaster (v2.0)](https://greasyfork.org/en/scripts/428461-mh-rank-up-forecaster-v2-0) installed, you can also export that data.